Rockcliffe Park: Community

 The community is home to one public elementary school, Rockcliffe Park Public School (RPPS), and two private schools, Elmwood School and Ashbury College.
 Located beside the elementary school is a community hall/library complex.
-The library was originally funded, built and staffed through the efforts of Rockcliffe residents, but is now a branch of the Ottawa Public Library, with computer access, a charming children's area, a young adult section and regular adult section.
+The library was originally funded, built and staffed through the efforts of Rockcliffe residents, but is now a branch of the Ottawa Public Library, with computer access, a children's area, a young adult section and regular adult section.
 The library houses a special collection of art-related books called the Margaret A. Bailey collection.

-In the community hall there are memorabilia about and from HMCS Rockcliffe – an Algerine Class minesweeper – that served during the Second World War, and also a plaque and honour roll dedicated to residents who served.
+In the community hall, there are memorabilia about and from HMCS Rockcliffe – an Algerine-class minesweeper that served during World War II – and a plaque and honour roll dedicated to residents who served.

 There is no commercial activity in the village.

 Rockcliffe Park is and has been home to many Ottawa notables, including former prime ministers, senior civil servants, corporate leaders and many ambassadors to Canada.
-The Dutch Royal Family lived here during the Second World War.
+The Dutch royal family lived there during World War II.
 Their former home, Stornoway, is now the residence of the leader of the Canadian Official Opposition.
 Rockcliffe Park Public School, which was attended by the eldest princess, Beatrix, now calls its gymnasium Queen Juliana Hall.

 Demographics

-According to the Canada 2016 Census:
+According to the Canada 2021 Census: